 See a table showing Cyrillic characters and English transliterations for each one here.
 You can find transliterations for common genealogy words in Ukrainian, Latin, Polish and Russian here.
 You’ll find advice for reading Cyrillic records here.
-A Windows utility called Volga-Writer will let your word processor function in both Cyrillic and English.

 Your ancestors’ names could have been transliterated into English or another language, such as Polish (for a Polish passport), or German or Dutch (for a passenger list).
 Transliteration isn’t an exact science, so it can result in a range of name variations.